12 equal temperament: Early history

-An approximation for equal temperament was described by He Chengtian, a mathematician of Southern and Northern Dynasties who lived from 370 to 447.
+An approximation for equal temperament was described by He Chengtian, a mathematician of the Southern and Northern Dynasties who lived from 370 to 447.
 He came out with the earliest recorded approximate numerical sequence in relation to equal temperament in history: 900 849 802 758 715 677 638 601 570 536 509.5 479 450.

 Zhu Zaiyu

 Zhu Zaiyu (朱載堉), a prince of the Ming court, spent thirty years on research based on the equal temperament idea originally postulated by his father.
 He described his new pitch theory in his Fusion of Music and Calendar 律暦融通 published in 1580.
 This was followed by the publication of a detailed account of the new theory of the equal temperament with a precise numerical specification for 12-ET in his 5,000-page work Complete Compendium of Music and Pitch (Yuelü quan shu 樂律全書) in 1584.
 An extended account is also given by Joseph Needham.
 Zhu obtained his result mathematically by dividing the length of string and pipe successively by 2^{1/12} ≈ 1.059463, and for pipe length by 2^{1/24}, such that after twelve divisions (an octave) the length was divided by a factor of 2:

 Similarly, after 84 divisions (7 octaves) the length was divided by a factor of 128:

 Zhu Zaiyu has been credited as the first person to solve the equal temperament problem mathematically.
 At least one researcher has proposed that Matteo Ricci, a Jesuit in China recorded this work in his personal journal and may have transmitted the work back to Europe.
 (Standard resources on the topic make no mention of any such transfer.)
 In 1620, Zhu's work was referenced by a European mathematician.
 Murray Barbour said, "The first known appearance in print of the correct figures for equal temperament was in China, where Prince Tsaiyü's brilliant solution remains an enigma."
 The 19th-century German physicist Hermann von Helmholtz wrote in On the Sensations of Tone that a Chinese prince (see below) introduced a scale of seven notes, and that the division of the octave into twelve semitones was discovered in China.

 Zhu Zaiyu illustrated his equal temperament theory by the construction of a set of 36 bamboo tuning pipes ranging in 3 octaves, with instructions of the type of bamboo, color of paint, and detailed specification on their length and inner and outer diameters.
 He also constructed a 12-string tuning instrument, with a set of tuning pitch pipes hidden inside its bottom cavity.
 In 1890, Victor-Charles Mahillon, curator of the Conservatoire museum in Brussels, duplicated a set of pitch pipes according to Zhu Zaiyu's specification.
 He said that the Chinese theory of tones knew more about the length of pitch pipes than its Western counterpart, and that the set of pipes duplicated according to the Zaiyu data proved the accuracy of this theory.